TIBCOSoftware/snappydata/docs/reference/sql_reference/create-table.md

 <a id="column-batch-size"></a>
 `COLUMN_BATCH_SIZE`</br>
-The default size of blocks to use for storage in the SnappyData column store.
+The default size of blocks to use for storage in the TIBCO ComputeDB column store.
 When inserting data into the column storage this is the unit (in bytes) that is used to split the data into chunks for efficient storage and retrieval.
 The default value is 25165824 (24M).

 <a id="column-max-delta-rows"></a>
 `COLUMN_MAX_DELTA_ROWS`</br>